Edenzil/maven-hello-world/readme.md

 I changed the message to "Hello World!
 And Eden!" and Set the Jar version to 1.0.0

-added a corresponding Dockerfile that builds the application and runs the application with a non-root user. (using Multistage Docker )
+added a corresponding Dockerfile that builds the application and runs the application with a non-root user. (using Multistage build )

 added 2 workflows: